-As was done fFor the first time this last year, the CIP working group expanded to include included both Land Use Commissions, involving members of both the Planning Commission and the Zoning and Platting Commission.
-This collaboration gives us the opportunity to give both the City Manager and City Council more specific recommendations based on the pressing issues each of the commissions deal with regularly.
+As was done for the first time last year in 2016, the CIP working group preparation of this recommendation letter included both Land Use Commissions, involving involved members of both the Planning Commission and the Zoning and Platting Commission.
+The Comprehensive Plan Joint Committee of PC and ZAP received a briefing and provided comments to Planning and Zoning staff at their meeting on April 12, 2018, and the Zoning and Platting Commission were briefed on the draft letter on June 5, 2018 before the letter went before the Planning Commission for its approval.
+This collaboration gives us the opportunity to give both the City Manager and City

+Council more specific recommendations based on the pressing issues each of the commissions deal with regularly.
 From our key vantage point, our two commissions can assess the opportunities and obstacles presented by our current infrastructure capacity and conditions.
 Increasingly, we are presented with critical planning decisions that are dependent on the availability of adequate infrastructure.
 Austin's rapid growth rate strains our ability to meet both planning and infrastructure needs.
 The Land Use Commissions are presented consistently with many of the following questions:

-- Can increased entitlements be tied to provision of increased infrastructure (water, environmental protection, parking, transportation options, connectivity) while reducing escalating impacts on housing costs? - What is the relationship between existing zoning, realities of the cost of redevelopment, and the needed development intensity to better fund the renewal of surrounding infrastructure? - How do we best implement needs identified in our existing Neighborhood and Small Area Plans? - How do we achieve more objectivity in the review of city of planning and infrastructure issues as we often hear only the most vocal advocacy groups?
+- Can increased entitlements be tied to provision of increased infrastructure (water, environmental protection, parking, transportation options, connectivity) while reducing escalating impacts on housing costs? - What is the relationship between existing zoning, realities of the cost of redevelopment, and the needed development intensity to better fund the renewal of surrounding infrastructure? - How do we best implement needs identified in our existing Neighborhood and Small Area Plans? - How do we achieve more objectivity in the review of city planning and infrastructure issues as we often hear only the most vocal advocacy groups?